 Maintain Nearby Streams, Ditches, and Storm Drains.
 Local flooding can often be caused by brush and other debris blocking drainage ways and culverts.
-Although this is not a major problem for Joe Creek itself, debris can block bar ditches and storm sewer inlets and must be kept free of debris.
-Residents and property owners should do their part in keeping inlets and drainage ways clear of brush and debris.
-Do not attempt to clear debris during a flood event.
+Although this is not at present a major problem for the West Branch of Joe Creek in this reach, in the past debris has blocked bar ditches, storm sewer inlets and overland flow across properties in RLA #45.
+Residents and property owners should do their part in keeping inlets and drainage ways-including the swales of the old stream bed-clear of brush and debris Don't attempt to clear debris during a flood event.

 Correct Sanitary Sewer Backup Problems.

-Sanitary sewer backup can be a problem in low-lying, flood-prone areas like RLA #17.
-The installation of backflow prevention valves on your sanitary sewer lines is highly recommended.
+Sanitary sewer backup can be a problem in lowlying, flood-prone areas like RLA #45.
+The installation of backflow prevention valves on sanitary sewer lines is recommended.

 Purchase and Maintain Flood Insurance.

-Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa. and is especially recommended for properties in floodprone areas.
-Flood insurance for your structure and contents is recommended.
+Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
 A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.